HES-XPLAIN/hes-xplain.github.io/docs/index.md

         - [x] Deploy the platform on school IT infrastructure or public cloud
         - [x] Adapt provided use cases to teaching needs

+***

+# An open XAI platform

+We aim to provide **an open XAI-oriented platform** allowing data scientists to train or deploy their predictive models and then apply and compare **explainability algorithms** at both low and high levels of abstraction, allowing to better **explain complex behaviours**.

 Explaining complex models involves dealing with different levels of abstraction.